Some New Addition Formulae for Weierstrass Elliptic Functions: New Addition formula (2-variable case)

 Therefore, the left hand side is a function of \(u\) modulo \(\Lambda\).
 It also has a unique pole at \(u=0\).
 It is well-known that such a function is a polynomial of \(\wp(u)\) and its higher order derivatives.
 In this case the poles are of order \(3\), so we need only use $\wp$ and $\wp'$.
-Since the equation must be of homogeneous weight (weight \(-3\) on both sides), we know that the left hand side must be of the form